 Rizzo added, “This is a great opportunity both to connect a new supply source in close proximity to the market and increase the supply and delivery options available to our customers.”

-Algonquin said it executed a binding precedent agreement with Excelerate in February which sets forth the commercial terms under which Algonquin would provide firm transportation service to Excelerate on the Northeast Gateway project, subject to certain conditions.
+In February, Algonquin said it executed a binding precedent agreement with Excelerate setting forth the commercial terms under which Algonquin would provide firm transportation service to Excelerate on the Northeast Gateway project, subject to certain conditions.
 The companies currently are pursuing applications for the necessary state and federal permits to construct the pipeline and port.

 Duke said the companies also have been actively working with area stakeholders for many months to prepare for the permitting process.
 It said that the community outreach will continue throughout the construction and operation of the project.